Hybrid Goldstone Modes from the Double Copy Bootstrap: BCJ seed classification

 The gauge parameters in this case are generated by the irrep $[2,2,1]$; the number of such irreps at every order is generated by

 However, in this case the number of distinct resulting gauge parameters (at one order higher) is somewhat smaller and given by

 This difference comes about as some BCJ parameters can be split into Mandelstam times $[2,2,1]$ in multiple ways.
-The resulting number of physical BCJ parameters at every order can then be written as a sum of fractions with positive coefficients,
+The resulting number of physical BCJ parameters at every order is given by the difference of \eqref{5pt Hilbert series BCJ} and \eqref{5pt Hilbert series gauge} and can be written as a sum of fractions with positive coefficients,

 but this decomposition is not unique.
 Modulo the primary invariants of the denominators, this series consists out of 14 different hook structures.
 However, one of these can be written in terms of a secondary invariant, implying that there are 13 independent hook structures that can be used as 5-point seed interactions.